jaiarya/atlan_challenge/README.md

 minikube-m02   Ready    worker          22h   v1.34.0
 minikube-m03   Ready    worker          3h    v1.34.0
 ```
-- We have two pods running, one forthe  frontend and one for the backend.
+- We have two pods running, one for the  frontend and one for the backend.
 ```
 [jai@localhost ~]$ k get po
 NAME                               READY   STATUS              RESTARTS   AGE